Challenger 3

-Challenger 3 (CR3) is a planned fourth generation British main battle tank in development for the British Army.
-It will be produced by conversion of existing Challenger 2 tanks by the British/German Rheinmetall BAE Systems Land joint venture.
+Challenger 3 (CR3) is a British fourth-generation main battle tank in development for the British Army.
+It will be produced by the conversion of existing Challenger 2 tanks by the British/German Rheinmetall BAE Systems Land joint venture.

+Development overview

 Improvements to Challenger 2 began in 2005 as the Capability And Sustainment Programme (CSP) to keep the Challenger 2 competitive until the 2030s.
-Lack of funding meant that it wasn't until 2014 that the programme was formally reorganised into the "Challenger 2 Life Extension Programme" (LEP).
+Lack of funding meant that it was not until 2014 that the programme was formally reorganised into the "Challenger 2 Life Extension Programme" (LEP).
 In response to the LEP programme, two prototypes were submitted for evaluation; one from BAE Systems in 2018 and the other from Rheinmetall in 2019.
-Later that year BAE and Rheinmetall merged their British operations into Rheinmetall BAE Systems Land (RBSL), effectively leaving Rheinmetall's proposal the only option available without replacing the Challenger 2 fleet with non-indigenous models.
+Later that year BAE and Rheinmetall merged their British operations into Rheinmetall BAE Systems Land (RBSL), effectively leaving Rheinmetall's proposal the only option available without replacing the Challenger 2 fleet with foreign models.

-The Challenger 3 has an all-new turret with an improved hull.
-The most significant change from Challenger 2 to Challenger 3 is the replacement of the Challenger's main armament from a 120 mm L30A1 Rifled main gun to the 120 mm L55A1 smoothbore gun (which itself is an upgraded version of the L55 fitted to the Leopard 2A6/A7 family of main battle tanks) giving commonality with other NATO members.
+The Challenger 3 has an all-new turret and an improved hull.
+The most significant change from Challenger 2 to Challenger 3 is the replacement of the Challenger's main armament from a 120 mm L30A1 rifled main gun to the 120 mm L55A1 smoothbore gun (which itself is an upgraded version of the L55 fitted to the Leopard 2A6/A7 family of main battle tanks) giving commonality with other NATO members.
+Ammunition is to be developed in conjunction with Rheinmetall AG, with a new kinetic energy round being developed for Challenger 3 and Leopard 2.

+The Challenger 3 core weight is expected to be about 66 t, but the weight of the deployable configuration is withheld for security reasons.

+Costs and service dates

+The initial entry into service of the Challenger 3 has been brought forward to 2025, not 2027 as originally planned.
+A total of 148 tanks are to be produced, with core development costs estimated at £906.9 million (US$1.17 billion).
+By early 2024, eight pre-production tanks had been delivered and trials had commenced in Germany.
+In January 2024, another contract was awarded to RBSL to provide a new modular armour system for Challenger 3.

+In 2021 whole life costs were estimated to be £1.3 billion, but by 2024 the MOD internal budgeted estimate of whole life costs had increased to £1.99 billion which now includes the modular armour system and active protection system.